vcvpaiva/DialecticaCategories/README.md

    6d.
 "The Axiom of Choice and the Partition Principle from Dialectica Categories" -- slides from the meeting "Cantor Meets Robinson" https://cantormeetsrobinson.files.wordpress.com/2019/04/gdasilva.pdf

- 7. Dialectica over partial order, in LC Pereira festschrift
+ 7. Dialectica over partial order, in LC Pereira festschrift, http://vcvpaiva.github.io/includes/pubs/2015boundedDial.pdf

 ==================================================

-More work related to dialectica categories:
+More work (from others) related to dialectica categories:

 1. Makkai festschrifft, 2011
 The dialectica monad and its cousins, Pieter J. W. Hofstra,